 The first step was for Executive Board to green-light the project.
 That led to a competitive process to select a creative agency to take us through this process.
 The agency, working with a market research firm, developed a survey for members.
 More than 1,000 members participated, providing their feedback on a wide range of questions that related to the rebranding exercise as well as their broader experience with the union.
 Through about two dozen stakeholder interviews, the agency spoke one-on-one with people who have a variety of perspectives both internal and external to the union.
 Additionally, the agency conducted a half-day workshop with Executive Board to gain a deep understanding of the organization’s values and priorities.

 With all of those pieces of information collected, the agency began formulating a brand story and values.
 It was brought back to Executive Board for fine-tuning and to create a framework around naming for the agency to work within.
 At that point it was agreed ‘energy’ would be removed from the union’s name.
 Given the brand story, values and priorities of the union, Executive Board decided that the path to growth is embracing our overall expertise representing professionals rather than confining ourselves to one sector and making other types of professionals try to fit in.
-This was also recognition that The Society of Energy Professionals already represents workplaces that don’t have a specific connection to energy.
+This was also recognition that The Society of United Professionals already represents workplaces that don’t have a specific connection to energy.
 With that locked in, the agency moved to the visual identity — trying to match the story and values with a name, logo and colours.
 Through multiple rounds of review by Executive Committee and Executive Board, a final name, logo and colour scheme were agreed upon and recommended to Society Council.